This game was not what we were expecting. At all.

 He builds the hotel's casino, which for now, is our primary source of income.
 No, not income from people playing games at our casino, no, it's from us playing the card game ourselves and winning at it.
 Somehow, this pays us, the owner of the casino.
 Look, just play your minigame and be happy.

 This card game is called Keelhaulin' and we think it was invented specifically for The Sims.
-It is pirate themed and makes use of all the strange piratey characters introduced in the previous games, plus new pirate characters.
+It is pirate themed and makes use of all the strange piratey characters introduced in the previous games, like Olde Salty and Pepper Pete, plus new pirate characters.
 It's poorly introduced by the rules, but once we figured it out ourselves, it is fun and smart.
 We half-wish we had the special cards in real life to play for real.

 After Tristan shows us his work on the casino, we go back to the lobby, and there's an alien invader who has come to conquer Earth: Emperor Xizzle.
 His name totally casts shade on the unfortunate forced-marketing ploy of the Xizzle beads from The Urbz.
 We imagine EA paid to have exclusive rights to it, and now have to do something with this word "Xizzle" that they spent so much to secure.
 Anyway, we're told that the aliens come here to invade every week, but don't worry, we can repel them with water.
 Tristan muses that, since their weakness is water, that must be why they always seem to start their invasion in the desert.